drexlerd/flatmemory/README.md

 Advantages:
   - Availability of useful non-trivial types with reduced size of vtables
-  - Availability of standard containers to store byte sequences: vector (with limitations), unordered_set
+  - Availability of standard containers to store byte sequences: vector (with limitations due to inability to increase the size after serialization), unordered_set
   - No code generator is needed

 Disadvantages: